socalledsound/nu-outline/WEEK3.md

 ## React Course Outline week 3

+# NOTE/QUESTION

+    -- in formik docs they teach formik by starting with the useFormik hook as I've done here, which does I think help students understand what it is that formik is doing? but we could also skip that step if we feel pressed for time.

+    -- ALSO they use Yup.
+Do we want to use that?
+Would eliminate need for regex but also eliminate that teaching opportunity.

 from old week 4

     computed property names and spread syntax
     (ternary was week 2)
     regex
-    i think leave out controlled vs uncontrolled forms?? instead maybe introduce a custom hook useForm? there is the toggling modals challenge...?
+    i think leave out controlled vs uncontrolled forms?? but instead discuss the difference between the component and hook models there is the toggling modals challenge...

 ##### animation ++ formik (++ custom hook?)

-LET'S DO MORE WITH ANIMATION:
-2 options on main home page - one with a fade/slide - one with a carousel transition
+    IN WEEK 5 animation will be continued with 2 options on main home page -
+    - one with a fade/slide
+    - one with a carousel transition but for now just the one option

 fwiw react-spring install seems to work fine with yarn add, while npm requires --legacy-peer-deps or some fiddling -- (this might ultimately be a great reason to skip animation